CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Failure Taxonomy Details

 \paragraph{Oracle-based Outcome Breakdown}

-Figure~\ref{fig:scalar_outcomes} complements Table~\ref{tab:taxonomy_combined} by showing how the turn budget is allocated across all five outcome categories relative to total turns rather than oracle-available turns.
-Oracle availability is uniformly high ($\geq 85\%$) across all models, confirming that the performance differences in the taxonomy table are not confounded by irrecoverable board states --- the oracle budget was available to be followed in the vast majority of turns.
-The gap between oracle available and oracle followed in Figure~\ref{fig:scalar_outcomes} directly corresponds to the \textit{correct} bar in Table~\ref{tab:taxonomy_combined}: models with small gaps (Gemini-3-Flash, Qwen-7b) show high correct rates in the table, while models with large gaps (Claude-Sonnet, Gemini-3.1-Flash-Lite) show low correct rates and high layer or wrong-position error fractions.
-The execution success rate (blue diamonds) diverges from oracle adherence most sharply for Claude-Sonnet-4.6 and Gemini-2.5-Flash, consistent with their elevated wrong-position error rates in the taxonomy table—the builder executes moves confidently but at incorrect locations as directed.
+Fig.~\ref{fig:scalar_outcomes} complements Table~\ref{tab:taxonomy_combined} by showing how the turn budget is allocated across all five outcome categories relative to total turns rather than oracle-available turns.
+Oracle availability is uniformly high ($\geq 85\%$) across all models, confirming that the performance differences in the taxonomy table are not confounded by irrecoverable board states---the oracle budget was available to be followed in the vast majority of turns.
+The gap between available oracle moves and followed oracle moves in Fig.~\ref{fig:scalar_outcomes} directly corresponds to the \textit{correct} bar in Table~\ref{tab:taxonomy_combined}: models with small gaps (Gemini-3-Flash, Qwen-7b) show high correct rates in the table, while models with large gaps (Claude-Sonnet, Gemini-3.1-Flash-Lite) show low correct rates and high layer or wrong-position error fractions.
+The execution success rate (blue diamonds) diverges from oracle adherence most sharply for Claude-Sonnet-4.6 and Gemini-2.5-Flash, consistent with their elevated wrong-position error rates in the taxonomy table---the Builder executes moves confidently but at incorrect locations as directed.